Adam Humphries: Tennessee Titans

-2019 season

 On March 14, 2019, Humphries signed a four-year, $36 million contract with the Tennessee Titans.

-During a Week 10 35–32 victory against the Kansas City Chiefs, Humphries caught his first touchdown of the season on a 23-yard reception from Ryan Tannehill, which proved to be the game-winner.
+During a Week 10 35–32 victory against the Kansas City Chiefs, he caught his first touchdown of the season on a 23-yard reception from Ryan Tannehill, which proved to be the game-winner.
 In the next game against the Indianapolis Colts, Humphries caught his second touchdown of the season on a 13-yard reception in the 31–17 road victory.
 Overall, Humphries finished the 2019 season with 37 receptions for 374 receiving yards and two receiving touchdowns.

-2020 season

 On October 2, 2020, Humphries was placed on the reserve/COVID-19 list by the team.
 He was activated on October 14.
 He was placed on injured reserve on December 8, 2020.
 Humphries was released by the Titans following the season.
 He finished the 2020 season with 23 receptions for 228 receiving yards and two receiving touchdowns.